Skip to Content

 Key Points:

-While the concept of ice bars in Las Vegas has existed for well over a decade, I had yet to visit one for some reason.
+While the concept of ice bars in Las Vegas has existed for over a decade, I had yet to visit one for some reason.

 Perhaps it’s because I’ve historically dedicated my time to the craps table and the pursuit of cheap drinks at dives like Casino Royale and Stage Door Casino.